Simple Tips About Golf

 The best way to set up your alignment, is to imagine two parallel lines, like a railroad track.
 The “outer track” is a line from the ball to the target.
 The “inside track” is the line on which your feet, hips and shoulders should be aligned.

 On the driving range, set up this simple demonstration.
 You can use two yard sticks or even two golf clubs.
 Set up your stance as normal, before hitting the ball, place one yard stick about two inches beyond the ball aligned with the target, place the second yard stick at your feet, making sure that both yard sticks are parallel, thus creating the railroad track.
 This will help you to position your feet and align you to the target.
-This will also help you with your swing path, helping you eliminate an inside out swing or an over the top swing.

 Practicing at the driving range with this method will help train your muscles to recognize a “square” alignment and help you on the golf course later.
 On the golf course it is just a matter of imagining the railroad tracks to align your shot, before you swing.